jjl10/prework/README.md

 ## Notes

 One challenge I encountered while building the app was having the segmented control contain 3 options rather than the default of 2 because I could not figure out how to add the third option.
+Another challenge that I faced and resolved without explicit instructions from the prework guide was connecting the user's input for custom tips in the settings screen to changes in the tip calculator home screen.

 ## License